simrikservices/simirik-hugo/content/hk-team/harichandra-rai.md

 draft: false
 type: team
 ---
 Practical in-depth working experience and knowledge in security industry and heading construction business sectors for several years in Hong Kong and Nepal.
-He is a visiting professor at a university in Hong Kong and has developed mutual trust between localities.
+He is a visiting professor at Hong Kong University for Nepali Language and thus he has developed mutual trust between localities.
 This serves as an asset to upgrade the security needs of the local community thus uplifting company security mechanism.